JWST lensed quasar dark matter survey IV: Stringent warm dark matter constraints from the joint reconstruction of extended lensed arcs and quasar flux ratios: Datasets

-For 26 of the 28 systems, we use flux ratios from warm dust surrounding the background quasar obtained through the JWST lensed quasar dark matter survey.
-These measurements, and the techniques used to perform the SED fitting to isolate emission from the warm dust torus, are summarized in the first \citet{Nierenberg++24}, second \citet{Keeley++24} and third \citet{Keeley++25} papers in this series.
-For the 2 systems which do not have mid-IR flux ratios from JWST, we use measurements from the nuclear narrow-line region surrounding the background quasar presented by \citet{Nierenberg++14} and \citet{Nierenberg++20}.
+We included 2 additional systems which did not meet the flux requirements for inclusion in the JWST sample.
+For these lenses, we use measurements from the nuclear narrow-line region surrounding the background quasar presented by \citet{Nierenberg++14} and \citet{Nierenberg++20}.
 The JWST and HST data differ due the physical size of the emission region, with emission from the compact warm dust region experiencing stronger perturbations by dark matter halos than emission from the more extended narrow-line region.
 Both the warm dust and nuclear narrow-line emission are large enough to avoid microlensing by stars \citep{MoustakasMetcalf03,Sluse++13}, and the light-crossing time of these regions should wash out variability in the quasar light curve.
 The size of the emission regions and the priors on the source sizes are discussed further in Section \ref{sssec:quasarlight}.

-For systems with mid-IR flux ratios, we use the image positions measured during the SED fitting, as discussed by \citet{Nierenberg++24}, \citet{Keeley++24} and \citet{Keeley++25}.
+For systems with mid-IR flux ratios from JWST, we use the image positions measured during the SED fitting, as discussed by \citet{Nierenberg++24}, \citet{Keeley++24} and \citet{Keeley++25}.
 We assume typical astrometric uncertainties of 5 milli-arcseconds for each system.
 For the two narrow-line systems, B1422 and RXJ0911, we use image positions as reported by \citet{Nierenberg++14} and \citet{Nierenberg++20}, respectively, again measured to 5 milliarcsecond precision.

 We model the extended lensed arcs and compute the imaging data likelihood for 24 out of the 28 systems.
 These systems are shown in Figure \ref{fig:mosaic}.
 As discussed in Section \ref{ssec:lmspecific}, we do not model the lensed arcs in 4 cases, shown in Figure \ref{fig:mosaicnoimg}, either because there are no lensed arcs in the imaging data, as in the case of RXJ0911, B1422, WFI2026, or because PSF cruciform artifact dominates the surface brightness of the lensed arcs, in the case of PSJ0147.
+For these systems, the dark matter constraints are based only on point source position and flux ratios.